mensago/mensagod/README.md

 ## Current Status and Roadmap

-As of 10/2023, mensagod is developed enough to provide local message delivery and basic file synchronization.
-To reduce maintenance workload, the Python-based integration tests have been deprecated in favor of the Kotlin-based ones packaged with [Mensago Connect](https://gitlab.com/mensago/connect).
-Because development is just one person as of this writing, the current focus is on the client side until it has caught up sufficiently to warrant the finish work on mensagod.
+As of 1/2024, the version in the main branch is developed enough to provide local message delivery and basic file synchronization, but isn't entirely stable or well-tested, despite efforts otherwise.
+The Kotlin rewrite reuses a lot of well-tested code from [Mensago Connect](https://gitlab.com/mensago/connect) and was started specifically because:

+- Go has a nasty tendency for runtime errors
+- Its error-handling leaves a lot to be desired
+- Seems to have a fair amount of boilerplate
+- Unit and integration testing capabilities are quite barebones out of the box

+The goal is to write a stable, more-polished version which has feature parity.

-Some of the remaining tasks to bring mensagod to a complete 1.0 status:
+Some of the remaining tasks to bring mensagod to a complete 1.0 status.
+A few features needed beyond the Go version's implementation level include:

 - Message delivery between servers
-- Device checking
+- Device management
 - Finish key lifecycle (rotation, revocation, etc.)